BestTimesToVisit.com Logo

 Taxis

-Renting a car offers the most flexibility, especially if you plan to explore beyond Reykjavik and visit the Golden Circle, South Coast, or other natural wonders.
-It allows you to set your own pace and stop at viewpoints.
+Renting a car offers the most flexibility, especially if you plan to explore Iceland's famous Golden Circle or venture further afield.
+It allows you to set your own pace and access remote locations.

-Tip:Book well in advance, especially during peak season.
-Consider a 4x4 if you plan to drive on F-roads (mountain roads), which are only accessible with such vehicles and are usually open only in summer.
-Be aware of Iceland's strict driving laws: speed limits are strictly enforced, headlights must be on at all times, and driving off-road is illegal and carries hefty fines.
+Tip:Book well in advance, especially for summer travel.
+Consider a 4x4 if you plan to drive on F-roads (mountain roads), which are only accessible to 4x4 vehicles.
+Be aware of Icelandic driving laws: headlights must be on at all times, and speed limits are strictly enforced.
 Check road conditions daily on road.is, especially outside of summer.

-These are dedicated bus services connecting Keflavík International Airport (KEF) to Reykjavik city center and major hotels.
-They are the most convenient and cost-effective way to get to and from the airport for most travelers.
+These are dedicated shuttle bus services connecting Keflavík International Airport (KEF) to Reykjavik city center and major hotels.
+They are the most cost-effective and convenient way to get to and from the airport.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.